 - The measurement of this economic information needs to be processed and communicated through various forms of accounting forms.

-- We call these accounting forms as “financial statements” namely the Income Statement, Balance Sheet and Cash Flows
+- We call these basic accounting forms as “financial statements” namely the Income Statement, Balance Sheet and Cash Flows

 What is the purpose of financial statements for finance professionals?